jakewahl/spawar_internship.github.io/README.md

 ***
 ###Week 4
 *DAY 12 (7/13)*:
 - Scott gave us an in-depth talk about his brief.
-The discovery of anomolies (locating ships and humans) in Full-Motion Video.
+The discovery of anomalies (locating ships and humans) in Full-Motion Video.
 - I started to work on Project Euler again.
 I completed problems 6 through 8 today and I am currently working on 9.
 - Went to an intern meeting at 1:00 at the LOF.
 Met a UCI Ph.D student studying Software Engineering who did her undergrad in Computer Science at Northwestern.
 She works with Virtual Reality.